Fyra aftnar - En föreläsningsserie om klimatet

 Den akademiska friheten

-The Society will arrange the symposia "Den akademiska friheten" supported by Ruben Rausin donation.
+The Society arranged the symposium "Den akademiska friheten" supported by Ruben Rausin donation.

-The symposia took place on on May 14 at Grand Hotel in Lund and can be seen HERE
+The symposium took place on on May 14 at Grand Hotel in Lund and can be seen on the Swedish site.

 Den sjuka sjukvården - och den friska